 The geometry engine can also calculate geodetic area measurements and buffers.
-The following image shows geodetic (red) and planar (blue) polygons produced by buffering at a standard distance.
-Although, in this Web Mercator projection, the geodesic polygons appear larger as you move away from the equator; the area they contain is the same.
-Some projections can distort area, especially as you move away from the parallel or meridian on which they're based (the equator in this example), and, therefore, may not be suited for planar measurements.
+The following image shows geodetic (red) and planar (blue) polygons (appearing as discs), produced by buffering at a standard distance.
+In this Web Mercator projection, the geodesic polygons appear larger as you move away from the equator, however the amount of area they contain is the same.
+Some projections can distort area, especially as you move away from the parallel or meridian on which they're based (the equator in this example) and, therefore, may not be suited for planar measurements.

 Use location distance measurement analysis in a scene view

 AnalysisOverlayclasses provide fast and dynamic analysis results in a scene view.
 The analysis classes allow you to define analyses (such as viewshed, line of sight, and measure) that use data in the current scene and render results dynamically in the view.
 Analysis results are displayed using an

 AnalysisOverlayin a scene view.
 For more information about working with analysis overlays, see [Manage analysis with analysis overlays](xref://site.self/manage-analysis-with-analysis-overlays/).

 LocationDistanceMeasurement analysis class to make interactive distance measurements between two locations in the scene view.
 Because the input locations are 3D points, you can measure between locations on, above, or below the surface.

 A location distance measurement returns the following distances:

 - Direct distance—The straight-line distance between the start and end locations

 - Horizontal distance—The planar distance between the start and end locations as projected onto the surface of the earth